rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231029_New York Times Podcasts.md

 *  reporter who was so plugged in that he sometimes showed up at crime scenes before the police.
 *  But he also had had drinking problems and years before went to rehab for drug addiction.
 He was
 *  married but hadn't lived in the same house as his wife and three children in years.
-*  Joel Vera-Terrazas, his colleague at Monitor Michoac·n, told me that reporting is what
+*  Joel Vera-Terrazas, his colleague at Monitor Michoac√°n, told me that reporting is what
 *  saved Armando from Armando, from his demons.
 When Vera, a prominent attorney in Zitacuaro,
 *  spotted Linares at a traditional Mexican sweat lodge on the outskirts of town after he parted
 *  ways with El Despertar, he said he could see the toll the last months had taken on his friend.
 *  And so Vera made Linares a proposal.
 He would bankroll a new outlet in town with Linares at the helm.
-*  On a Monday morning in 2019, the staff of Monitor Michoac·n gathered in its newsroom,
+*  On a Monday morning in 2019, the staff of Monitor Michoac√°n gathered in its newsroom,
 *  a small office downstairs from Vera's law firm.
 Among those there was Roberto Toleda Barrera,
 *  a former bus driver who signed up to work as the outlet's cameraman and photographer.
-*  Wilbert Sebasti·n Holen, a lawyer in Vera's office, was hired as a part-time researcher.
+*  Wilbert Sebasti√°n Holen, a lawyer in Vera's office, was hired as a part-time researcher.
 *  Vera would take care of the business end and write his own weekly column, and Linares,
 *  as Vera had promised, was now the outlet's editor and lead writer.
 *  Vera eventually bought a suit and matching shoes for Linares and insisted that he wear